Database Access with AWS RDS Proxy for MariaDB/MySQL | Teleport

 While you can provide AWS credentials via a shared credentials file or shared

-configuration file, you will need to run the Teleport Database Service with the
+configuration file, you will need to run the Database Service with the

 AWS_PROFILE